cccra/JENT/README.md

 The next time you run Neovim use the command `nvim +PackerSync`.
 This will install the required plugins.

+If perchance this is your first time using a vi-like editor, definitely take a look at Neovim's built-in tutorial (`:Tutor`).

 ## Updating

 Just run: